pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

 Fix the rotamer:
  - `J` (on the keyboard)

-If things have gond to plan, the sidechain will jump into the density and the maps will update and the difference maps will disappear in this region.
+If things have gone to plan, the sidechain will jump into the density and the maps will update and the difference maps will disappear in this region.

  - `Shift R` to tidy up the geometry
  - **Accept**